katepilled/pixelpet/README.md

 4. As a user, I can name my pixelpet.
 5. As a user, I can feed, clean, and play with my pixelpet to ensure its wellbeing.
 6. As a user, I can check on the stats of my pixelpet to see if it is in good condition.
-7. As a user, I can delete my current pixelpet and hatch a new one if I wish.

 ## Research Topics